tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 Meanwhile, I'm going to do the above: add a module `LoxCallable.py`, import it into the Interpreter module, declare the `builtinClock` class inside the Interpreter class, and assign an instance of it to the global environment during startup.

+### Functional success (Section 10.3, 10.4)

+So he finally does introduce all the machinery.
+And the answer to my first question above *maybe* should have been obvious to me even without reading ahead.

+A program has declarative statements like, oh, I dunno, `fun` to declare a function, and imperative ones like expressions that invoke functions.
+Both kinds of statements get *executed*, in the sense of the Interpreter "visits" each type of statement in the list of `Stmt` objects that comprise a program.

+To "execute" a function statement, is to process the function invocation into a callable thing.
+In other words, when the Interpreter visits the (parsed form) of the statement

+    fun hello(who) { print "hello " + who; }

+that is when it takes the parts of that declaration, wraps them in a LoxCallable object, and (this is key) defines the function name in the current environment, as having the value of that object.
+So from that moment on in the program, the *name* `hello` has the value "callable object that contains the body of that function and its argument list".

+Later, the Interpreter encounters a statement like

+    hello("world");

+and looks up `hello` in the environment, finds a callable, and calls it.

+What I had forgotten and so was very puzzled about, was that the declaration is going to be "executed" just like any other statement, and to "execute" a declaration is to put its meaning in the environment.

+I'm still not positive why it is better to pass the interpreter itself, into the call, so it can be invoked to execute the function body.
+Nystrom is pretty high on it, though.
+Speaking of the actual call,

+> This handful of lines of code is one of the most fundamental, powerful pieces of our interpreter.

+And invites us to meditate on that, which I will do.

+Anyway, I still deeply dislike the way he organized this chapter, although now that I have seen it all, the code makes sense.
+And my Python translation of it worked first time.